cemc/cscircles-wp-content/plugins/list-pages-shortcode/readme.txt

 * **exclude_current_page** *(int)* Exclude the current page.
 Defaults to `0`.
 * **excerpt** *(int)* Show the page excerpt.
 Defaults to `0`.

+== Installation ==

+1. Download and unzip the most recent version of this plugin
+2. Upload the list-pages-shortcode folder to /path-to-wordpress/wp-content/plugins/
+3. Login to your WP Admin panel, click Plugins, and activate "List Pages Shortcode"

 == Frequently Asked Questions ==

 = How do I include a page excerpt? =